Ancestry shaking leaf vs. genealogy brick wall. Which is mightier?

 Here the story stops for three years.
 Until that Ancestry shaking leaf appeared in my tree a few weeks ago.

 And then I found Nothburga’s death record.
 She died at 38 of tuberculosis, leaving four small children and a widower behind in Romania.
-And her death record (at the beginning of this post) gave the farm and village where she was born.
+And her death record (at the beginning of this post) gave the farm and village where she was born in Austria.
+Gottfried, his father, and siblings returned to Ladis, Austria, where the Hanns were from.

-Mag.
-Pfeiffer then searched the Schönwies Catholic parish records for me and found Nothburga’s baptism and the names of her parents.
-Leonhard Schenk and Theresia Tragsail journeyed from the Tyrol to Rome to be married.
+I called on professional genealogists Mag.
+Pfeiffer again.
+She found Nothburga’s baptism on 27 Dec 1824 in the Schönwies Catholic parish records.
+That record included names of her parents.
+Because of discrimination against Romanians in Austria, Leonhard Schenk and Theresia Tragsail journeyed from the Tyrol to Rome to be married.
 The fathers of Leonhard and Theresia are recorded.
 Mag Pfeiffer notes that Leonhard and Theresia moved around a lot and practiced several trades, in addition to being devout Catholics.

 And this is where I fainted and my husband had to get the smelling salts at the news that there were three generations behind that brick wall of mine, all found in one day.